richardrodgers/resync/README.md

     http://www.example.com/rs/data1/resourcelist.xml

-has components: baseURL <http://www.example.com/rs/>, resource set name <data1>, etc Note that actual resource URLs need not bear any relation to these URLs, but in the sample resource iterator (FileIterator), the base URL and resource set name are in fact used.
+has components: baseURL 'http://www.example.com/rs/', resource set name 'data1', capability name 'resourcelist', etc. Note that actual resource URLs (those itemized in lists, dumps, etc) need not bear any relation to these URLs, but in the sample resource iterator (FileIterator), the base URL and resource set name are in fact used.

 To create ResourceSync documents, the library requires a 'resource iterator' object that describes each resource in a resource set to be included in the list, dump, etc Users will typically write custom iterators of their own, but the library contains a simple iterator that describes files in a directory as resources.
-Thus, to create a simple resource list of the files in '/home/bob', using base URL 'http://example.com', and placing the resulting ResourceSync XML files in the document directory '/public/resync', we would:
+Thus, to create a simple resource list of the files in '/home/bob', using base URL 'http://example.com', and placing the resulting ResourceSync XML files in the document directory '/public/resync', we would code:

     val builder = ResyncBuilder("/public/resync/", "http://example.com/")
     builder.list().resources(new FileIterator("/home/bob")).build()